 Iuliia Hoban

-Dr. Hoban’s research agenda is broadly focused on the politics of childhood and youth in conflict and peacebuilding settings, the gendered dimension of responses to conflict and crisis, and the dynamic interrelationship between law and war.
+Dr. Hoban’s research agenda is broadly focused on international security and human security studies, with a particular emphasis on the politics of childhood and youth in conflict and peacebuilding settings, the gendered dimensions of responses to conflict and crisis, how strategic narratives shape policy responses and the implications of the Russia-Ukraine war on vulnerable populations.
+Dr. Hoban also actively contributes to the scholarship on teaching and learning with a specific focus on best practices in human rights education.

-Dr. Hoban also applied her research skills in NGOs and think tanks such as Watchlist for Children and Armed Conflict (New York, NY), the Institute of World Policy (Kyiv, Ukraine), and the Laboratory to Combat Human Trafficking (Denver, CO) where her major responsibilities focused on analysis and research of multidimensional factors and aspects of human rights.
+Her research has been published in such journals as Critical Security Studies, Media, War and Conflict, Cooperation and Conflict, the International Journal of Human Rights, and the Nordic Journal of Human Rights.
+Dr. Hoban also applied her research skills in N.G.O.s and think tanks such as Watchlist for Children and Armed Conflict (New York, NY), the Institute of World Policy (Kyiv, Ukraine) and the Laboratory to Combat Human Trafficking (Denver, CO) where her major responsibilities focused on analysis and research of multidimensional factors and aspects of human rights.
+She is also an active member of the International Studies Association, where she serves as Member-at-Large of the Human Rights Section.

 • Ph.D. - Doctor of Philosophy in Global Affairs, Rutgers University-Newark